PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/overview.md

 In terms of power output, the board provides two 3.3V rails, one 5V rail, and one VBAT rail.
 The two 3.3V rails, one on header and the other on STEMMA QT connector, can be individually turned on or off.
 The 5V rail can be turned on even when only on battery power; and somewhat contrary to the name, is adjustable.
 The VBAT rail can be made to track battery voltage or set to a fixed voltage.
 In case of no or a fully depleted battery, VBAT still has power output as long as there is USB or DC power input.

-### Low *Power*
+### Low Power

 *ESP32-S3 PowerFeather* uses components with low quiescent current, and the circuitry is designed carefully to minimize leakages.
 This results to one of the best-in-class deep-sleep current when compared against similar boards on the market.

 The board even has power states with lower power consumption than deep-sleep for projects that can take advantage of it.

-### Battery Smarts
+### Battery Monitoring and Management

 For battery powered applications, it's important to know how much juice is left.
 That's why there's an onboard fuel gauge chip on *ESP32-S3 PowerFeather*.

 The board also comes with a modern, highly integrated battery charger chip.
 This charger chip has an I2C interface, which enables the firmware to set configuration or query status.
 The presence of these two chips enable users to design truly intelligent LiPo-powered applications.

 ### Expansions Galore

 *ESP32-S3 PowerFeather* has a Feather-compatible form-factor, it can be used with [FeatherWings already existing on the market](https://github.com/adafruit/awesome-feather#featherwings).

 It also has a STEMMA QT connector, so [existing modules for it](https://github.com/adafruit/awesome-stemma#adafruit-sensors-with-stemma) can also be connected easily.
 Furthermore, there are several [STEMMA QT-compatible connector systems](https://github.com/adafruit/awesome-stemma#stemma-compatible-and-stemma-like-systems), so modules for these can be connected too!
 Examples of such are [QWIIC](https://cdn.sparkfun.com/assets/home_page_posts/3/1/7/7/SparkFun_s_Qwiic_Ecosystem.pdf) and [easyC](https://soldered.com/categories/easyc-2/) modules.

 ## Specifications